Think Locally, Act Locally

 Alternative Medicine Practitioners: Successful Practice Promotion Online

-A health domain can complement and support an alternative medical practice, as well as advertise the practice and educate the public on aspects of the medical discipline.
+A health website can complement and support an alternative medical practice, as well as advertise the practice and educate the public on aspects of the medical discipline.
 Many people approach alternative medicine with misconceptions or skepticism.
 This means that an alternative health professional often devotes valuable time to refuting myths or correcting mistaken beliefs.
 A health domain is a useful tool for alternative medicine professionals who need to educate patients and dispel myths.
 Website content can cover realistic expectations of treatment, clear up common myths or misconceptions, and discuss the history of the medical discipline.

 A well designed website can be of use to a larger audience than the practice's local community.
 Larger sites can offer a library of online articles related to alternative medicine in general and the health professional's discipline in particular.
 As you are building your site, keep in mind that search engines favor sites with regularly updated, relevant material.
 By periodically putting up new information or news articles related to your practice, you can help your health domain receive better ranking within search engines.